sebnyberg/remotefilez/README.md

 # remotefilez

-Open handles to various (local and Azure) file URLs as an `io.ReadSeekCloser`.
+Sensible defaults handles to various (local and Azure) file URLs as `io.ReadSeekCloser` and `io.WriteCloser`.

+`io.WriteSeekCloser` is not supported at the moment.

 This package is experimental.
 Do not use it for production workloads.